-Dr. Laffins will arrive at your home in a white van.
+Dr. Laffins will arrive at your home in a his own vehicle.
 If he is running early or late, he will call you directly at the phone number you provided.
 Otherwise, he should arrive at your home within 15 minutes of your scheduled appointment.
-He will be wearing Heart’s Companion green or blue scrubs.

 Paperwork & Payment

 Once he arrives, Dr. Laffins will go over all the necessary paperwork and answer any questions you may have.
 The goal is complete transparency and he wants to make sure you are as fully informed as you would like to be about the process, including what to expect after death.
 Please be prepared to sign a cremation authorization as well as a liability release form.
 This includes an acknowledgement that your pet has not bitten anyone in the last 15 days.
 Please know the State requires we ask these questions and is not an assessment or opinion of your pet.

 This is also when payment will be discussed and made.
 If you are planning a private or communal cremation, you must pay for both the vet and cremation services.
 Payment for the euthanasia may be made directly to Dr. Laffins and the payment for the cremation services may be made via cash, check or credit card to Heart’s Companion.

 Dr. Laffins may provide materials including articles about the emotions of euthanasia and dealing with grief.
 If you have other pets or children, materials about pets and children in grief can be provided.